Eastern Newt (Notophthalmus viridescens)

-THREATENED.
+THREATENED and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.
 Newts are often found in quiet woodland pools near larger bodies of water in eastern Iowa.
 Terrestrial adults and the younger eft stages may look a little different than the aquatic adults.
 Any sightings should be reported to us or the DNR.

 Newts are 2 1/2 -4 inches long (Conant and Collins, 1991).
 Adults may be brown or green and have small black dots scattered about.
 Below they are yellow or yellow-orange with small black dots.
 The eft is rust brown, sometimes with red spots partly outlined in black.
 They have black dots and bellies similar to the adults.
 The terrestrial adult is dark brown above, often with no markings.
 The belly is like that of the other two stages, although it may be orange.
 The skin is rough in all forms, but more so in the land dwelling specimens.
 They have four toes on the front feet and five on the back.